-This is easy if both you and your husband or wife agree to get divorced.
-This is the ‘no fault’ option of stating “Irreconcilable Differences” as the ground for divorce.
-But both parties must agree on this.
+If both you and your spouse agree to get divorced, then you can choose the ‘no fault’ option of “Irreconcilable Differences” as the ground for divorce.
+Both parties must agree on this.
 If one party does not agree to the Irreconcilable Differences ground, then the divorce cannot be granted on this ground.

 You only need one ground to get divorced.
-You should name at least two or three grounds in your petition.
-This is a back-up.
-One you have listed might not work in your case.
+However, you should name at least two or three grounds in your petition.
+This is a back-up just in case the one you listed does not work.